giaphattram/kafka_python/README.md

 Once the test topic is created, the container is deemed healthy and will trigger Docker to start the next two containers.

 One of the next two container is called `script_executor`.
-This container will execute a bashscript creates the two `input_topic` and `output_topic` and add data into `input_topic`.
+This container will execute a bashscript that creates the two `input_topic` and `output_topic` and adds data into `input_topic`.
 This container uses the same image as Kafka container, but doesn't spin up a new Kafka broker.
-It contains Kafka CLI API that we use to create topics and produce records to topics.
+It contains Kafka CLI API that the bash script use to create topics and produce records to topics.

 The other container is called `python_utc_converter`.
 This container contains a Python application that will read from input_data, convert timezoned myTimestamp into UTC, and push the payload with the converted myTimestamp into output_topic.